streamlit/streamlit/docs/advanced_caching.md

 The cache is a key-value store, where the key is a hash of:

-1. The function arguments
+1. The input parameters that you called the function with
-2. The value of any external variable used in the function
+1. The value of any external variable used in the function
-3. The function body
+1. The body of the function
-4. The body of any function used inside the cached function
+1. The body of any function used inside the cached function

 And the value is a tuple of:

-1. The cached output
+- The cached output
-2. A hash of the cached output (you'll see why soon)
+- A hash of the cached output (you'll see why soon)

 For both the key and the output hash, Streamlit uses a specialized hash function that knows how to traverse code, hash special objects, and can have its [behavior customized by the user](#the-hash-funcs-parameter).

 For example, when the function `expensive_computation(a, b)`, decorated with [`@st.cache`](api.html#streamlit.cache), is executed with `a=2` and `b=21`, Streamlit does the following:

 1. Computes the cache key
-2. If the key is found in the cache, then:
+1. If the key is found in the cache, then:
-   * Extracts the previously-cached (output, output_hash) tuple.
+   - Extracts the previously-cached (output, output_hash) tuple.
-   * Performs an **Output Mutation Check**, where a fresh hash of the output is computed and compared to the stored `output_hash`.
+   - Performs an **Output Mutation Check**, where a fresh hash of the output is computed and compared to the stored `output_hash`.
-     * If the two hashes are different, shows a **Cached Object Mutated** warning.
+     - If the two hashes are different, shows a **Cached Object Mutated** warning.
 (Note: Setting `allow_output_mutation=True` disables this step).
-3. If the input key is not found in the cache, then:
+1. If the input key is not found in the cache, then:
-   * Executes the cached function (i.e. output = `expensive_computation(2, 21)`).
+   - Executes the cached function (i.e. output = `expensive_computation(2, 21)`).
-   * Calculates the `output_hash` from the function's `output`.
+   - Calculates the `output_hash` from the function's `output`.
-   * Stores `key → (output, output_hash)` in the cache.
+   - Stores `key → (output, output_hash)` in the cache.
-4. Returns the output.
+1. Returns the output.

 If an error is encountered an exception is raised.
 If the error occurs while hashing either the key or the output an `UnhashableTypeError` error is thrown.
 If you run into any issues, see [fixing caching issues](troubleshooting/caching_issues.md).